TurboPlay Magazine # 07 ( June / July 1991 )

 VIEW SOURCE

 Truly prophetic words from Mr. Lizesay.
 While we may snicker now, we have to keep in mind that the folks behind these FMV games truly thought they were innovating the video game industry.
 And so, in an oddly twisted way, the TG-CD version of ICFTD deserves some love for trying something different and not simply re-hashing the original game.
-While I would have loved to see a more straightforward port of the Amiga version appear on TG-CD, I am slowly beginning to appreciate the FMV fiasco we ended up with.
+In an older version of this article, I stated that I would have preferred "a more straightforward port of the Amiga version" to appear on TG-CD.
+I no longer feel this way.
+I now fully appreciate the FMV fiasco we ended up with.
 The TG-CD version is truly unique, since it was one of those rare instances when a company totally revamped an existing game to convert it to an FMV game.
-Also, I should point out that not everyone despises this TG-CD title.
+Also, I should point out that not everyone despised (and/or mocked) this TG-CD title.

 After all these years, I still remember reading the preview of PC Genjin II (Bonk's Revenge) in this issue.
 The game had yet to be finished, but I couldn't wait.
 I drooled over the screenshots.
 This was rather funny because I wasn't the biggest fan of the Bonk series, but the dearth of platformers in the TG-16 library ensured that PC Genjin II would be a highly anticipated title.
 Don't get me wrong, I love Bonk, but I always wished that the games had more depth and were more challenging.
 Still, the sequel promised to be a blast, so I was stoked.